lookit/lookit-docs/docs/source/publications.rst

 - Yoon, E. J., Frank, M. C. (2019).
 Preschool children's understanding of polite requests.
 Proceedings of the 41st Annual Conference of the Cognitive Science Society. `[pdf] <https://psyarxiv.com/r9zf4>`__, `[repository] <https://github.com/ejyoon/polcon>`__.

-If you give a presentation or publish a paper using Lookit data, please share it here!
-You can :ref:`propose that change directly<First PR>` or email lookit@mit.edu with the citation (and a PDF or video link if you want to share it here).
+If you give a presentation or publish a paper using CHS data, please share it here!
+You can :ref:`propose that change directly<First PR>` or email childrenhelpingscience@gmail.com with the citation (and a PDF or video link if you want to share it here).

 -----------------------
 Original Lookit papers